rohanpadhye/blog/_posts/2019-11-05-Conference-Attendance.md

 draft: true
 ---

-Most recently, I learned that [a third of the participants](https://twitter.com/timnitGebru/status/1191970600941707265) at the [*Black in AI* workshop at NeurIPS'19](https://blackinai.github.io/workshop/2019/cfp/) and [roughly the same fraction](https://twitter.com/cestlemieux/status/1188464387662725121) of poster presenters at [the AI Systems workshop at SOSP'19](http://learningsys.org/sosp19) could not attend due to visa issues.
-These are of course a very small sample of many many such cases that occur every year.
+If you are a researcher from most parts of the world, then you probably need a visa to attend most international research conferences -- that's just how the system is currently setup.
+If you've never had to worry about visa issues, you're likely a citizen of an elite clique of developed nations that currently controls access to top international conferences (and this post is for you!).

+Academics have long pointed out that the process of applying for a visa to attend conferences can be [disconcerting](https://twitter.com/vj_chidambaram/status/1165418986445688832), [logistically challenging](https://twitter.com/saniyusuf/status/1178721337688412160), and [dehumanizing](https://twitter.com/timnitGebru/status/1192875890968944640).
+Further, there is no shortage of anecdotes on conference registrants, presenters, volunteers, and organizers being simply barred from attending due to visa issues [[1](https://www.wired.com/story/african-ai-experts-get-excluded-from-a-conference-again/)][[2](https://twitter.com/timnitGebru/status/1191970600941707265)][[3](https://twitter.com/cestlemieux/status/118846438766272512)][[4](https://www.the-scientist.com/news-opinion/as-visa-difficulties-persist--scientists-push-for-change-66114)][[5](https://www.insidehighered.com/news/2019/03/28/scholars-complain-visa-problems-ahead-international-conference-canada)] (I am not aware of any conferences whose organizers officially collect data about visas, but more on that later.).

 Naturally, visa issues disproportionately affect members of developing nations and underrepresented communities.
 Visa refusals are also more common for first-time foreign travellers, which means that students are likely the most affected group in the population.

-As academics, we cannot make sweeping changes  in international relations and policy.
+As academics, we cannot easily make sweeping changes in international relations and policy.
 But perhaps there are steps that we can take in the way we organize and conduct conferences to mitigate biases against national origin and citizenship.
-As a starting point, I would like to quote some helpful definitions from the [ICSE 2019 diversity and inclusion plan](https://2019.icse-conferences.org/attending/diversity-and-inclusion):
+The first step is to decide if we care to make a change.
+[ICSE 2019 diversity and inclusion plan](https://2019.icse-conferences.org/attending/diversity-and-inclusion):
 > **Equity** at its heart is about removing barriers, biases, and obstacles that impede equal access and opportunity to succeed.
 > [...]
 > **Inclusion** is about creating a conference program and environment that is free from discrimination and where every participant feels welcome, included, respected, and safe.

-Assuming that we all share these goals, what can we do to increase equity and inclusion for those affected by barriers such as visa requirements, obstacles such as travel restrictions, and to make international participants feel welcome and included?
+Assuming for a moment that we all share these goals, what can we do to increase equity and inclusion for those affected by barriers such as visa requirements, obstacles such as travel restrictions, and to make international participants feel welcome and included?

 To get a better idea, I embarked on an informal study.
-I scanned the websites of some conferences in my field or related areas for their policies regarding author attendance and visa issues.
+I scanned the websites of some conferences in my field (*programming languages and software engineering*) or related areas for their policies regarding author attendance and visa issues.
 If I couldn't find any information on the website, I contacted the general chairs either via the web-based contact form, if present, or else via email.
 Here's what I found out.

 <!--more-->